 I have earned the respect of local prosecutors for coming to the table and to court with a well-prepared case to avoid a conviction.
 That may mean thoroughly investigating to determine whether the evidence and charges against you are legitimate.
 It may also mean pursuing a reduced charge to a non-sex crime.
 Through it all, we will work together to make sure your rights are protected.

-Free Consultation From A Sex Crime Lawyer
+Free Consultation From A Florida Sex Crimes Lawyer

 Se Habla Español · Credit Cards And Payment Plans Accepted